ibm-cloud-architecture/cf-transformation/docs/PITCHME.md

 ## Migration scripts

-- The cf-migrate flow (Runtime/Buildpack specific):
+The cf-migrate flow (Runtime/Buildpack specific):

 - Extract application artifact (get_source.sh)
-- Generate application configuration (server_xml.sh and vcap-liberty.sh for liberty)
+- Generate application configuration (server_xml.sh and vcap-liberty.sh for liberty; vcap.sh for all others)
 - Generate Dockerfile (create_dockerfile.sh)
 - Generate deployment yaml files (create_yaml.sh)
 - Generate Jenkinsfile (not in MVP)
-- Produce readme of what artifacts are produced and how to invoke the deployments
+- Produce readme of what artifacts are produced and how to invoke the deployments (writeout.sh)

 ---